joerivanruth/mapiproxy/README.md

 │;↵
 └
 ```
-Mapi generally prefers text output over binary, but will render a frame in
+Mapiproxy generally prefers text output over binary, but will render a frame in
 binary when at least one of the following conditions holds true:

 * the data is not valid UTF-8 encoded text